ezrafayet/yarsp/README.md

 * Fetch is used for API calls, but an abstract layer is used to normalize fetching.
 If you add a library (say Axios, unfetch or react-refetch by Heroku team) you'll only need it in one file.
 * Sass - will probably be replaced by css in js
 * CRA scripts (start, build ...) - will be removed in later versions
+* There is no navbar, why ? there are too many different choices and situations
+* There are no animation, no style (appart from resetting all css and adding responsive breakpoints)

 ## What is the difference with other starterpacks ?